Anranhhh/cs158a/a4/README.md

 ## Files Included
 - `myleprocess.py`: the process to be part of the election ring
-- `config.txt`: the aforementioned config file
+- `config.txt`: the config file, which includes IP addresses and port numbers
-- log1.txt, log2.txt, log3.txt: log files from the three processes in your local demo
+- `log1.txt`, `log2.txt`, `log3.txt`: log files from the three processes in your local demo
 - `README.md`: instructions and execution examples/test cases

 ## Run the Program